catseye/hatoucan/README.md

 implementation-agnostic — Falderal tests languages and protocols rather than particular programs.

-`hatoucan` was written in a test-driven manner against it, but the tests in this suite also pass under `petcat`.
-And, if you find or write another Commodore BASIC tokenizer, you can use this same test suite to test it — simply add an adapter for your implementation to the `tests/appliances` directory.
+`hatoucan` was written in a TDD manner against this test suite, but the tests in it also pass under `petcat`.
+And, if you find or write another Commodore BASIC tokenizer, you can use this same test suite to test it — simply add an adapter for your implementation to the `tests/appliances` directory and adjust `test.sh` to apply it.

 [Bubble Escape]:          http://catseye.tc/node/Bubble_Escape
 [DiskSumo]:               https://github.com/cpressey/DiskSumo